raghulR003/aichi/content/techniques.md

 +++

-### Find the number of digits in a number - Optimal Solution:
+### Find the number of digits in a number - Optimal Solution :

 The logarithmic base 10 of a positive integers gives the number of  digits in n.
 We add 1 to the result to ensure that the count is correct  even for numbers that are powers of 10.